Cenarth, St Llawddog's Church

 Attraction Type: Historic Church

-Location: 3 miles north west of Newcastle Emlyn on A484.
+Location: 3 miles north west of Newcastle Emlyn on the A484.
 The nearest post code is SA38 9JL for satnav use.

 Website: Cenarth, St Llawddog's Church